rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 clutter your path with initially unnecessary complications.
 You are really learning how to solve problems with a computer.
 The language is incidental.

-Python is a good first language, as is Ruby.
-Either of those will help you get started by teaching you the fundamentals.
 If you are going to learn by yourself look at the support communities for your language of choice, on-line tutorials, etc.

-If you start with another language that's fine.
-Just be sure to expose yourself to other languages later.
+Be sure to expose yourself to other languages later on.
 If you don't get some exposure to other ideas and approaches you can get a distorted view of what is possible in any solution you write.
 Paul Graham talked about this in his essay `Beating the Averages <http://www.paulgraham.com/avg.html>`_ in the section *The Blub Paradox*.